⭐ See content on my other sites here

 Look at Rom.5:21: “That as sin hath reigned unto death...”
 How then did sin reign unto death?
 Through Adam's disobedience and the law of God.
 Let’s continue, “As sin hath reigned unto death, even so might grace reign through righteousness.”
 Now let’s ask, “who’s righteousness is this verse speaking of?”
 Yours and mine?
 God’s grace doesn’t reign through our righteousness, God’s grace reigns through the righteousness of His Son.
 You have access now to the grace of God because of Christ's righteousness, not yours.
 And the purpose of this grace that now reigns through righteousness is to get rid of the death that came by sin and to bring eternal life.
 Life and death deal with your relationship to sin and righteousness.
 A man that’s bound to sin is a man that’s in death.
 A man who cannot live unto righteousness is a man that’s dead to God.
 Romans 6 and 7 speaks a lot concerning death, but this is not death in the context of our physical death.
 Much of the context of death in these chapters is functional death, meaning that a person has no profit to God and cannot function in the spirit of righteousness and godliness.

 Paul says in Romans 7:9, “I was alive without the law once, but when the commandment came, sin revived, and I died.”
 This statement is crucial because it defines what death truly means in a spiritual context.
 Paul is explaining that before he understood the law, he was alive in the flesh and unrighteousness.
 However, once he became aware of the commandments, sin became active, and he experienced spiritual death, being condemned and separated from God because of his sins.
 Paul has just defined death for you.
 Not physical death, but spiritual (functional) death.
 Despite this clear explanation, many people still misunderstand these passages.
 They often think that when Paul says, “to be carnally minded is death,” he is referring to going to hell.
 However, this interpretation misses the point.
 Individuals do not grasp the true meaning of the passages, which is not eternal damnation, but about spiritual (functional) death, referring to one’s unprofitability for God because of sin.
+So, functional death, in the context of these passages, is not referring to eternal death, but rather, it means that a saved believer is in a spiritual state of ignorance and lack of faith which renders them to be of no profit and use to God.

 This reminds me of a statement Paul makes in 1Tim.5:6 which reiterates this reality of functional life and death.
 Paul writes, “But she that liveth in pleasure is dead while she liveth.”
 The woman in reference is not physically dead.
 She is certainly living, but due to her carnal mind (the lusts of the flesh, the lusts of the eyes, and the pride of life), she was functionally dead to righteousness and to God.
 In the context of chapters 5, 6, and 7 in Romans, we must know that Paul is not talking about unsaved people.
 It is sad to say that this is the state of many believers who do not grow in spirit after they get saved.
 This could be due to lack of biblical knowledge through studying the Word, or due to exposure of incorrect doctrine.
 Having delved into functional death, let's have a look at what Paul teaches about spiritual life.